-Wawanesa auto insurance was born in Canada and today is available in California and Oregon.
-The company only insures good drivers, which means not everyone will qualify for a quote.
+Wawanesa auto insurance is a Canadian insurance firm that only offers policies in California and Oregon inside the U.S. Wawanesa only insures drivers with relatively clean records, which means not everyone will qualify for a quote.

 In this article:

 - Wawanesa Auto Insurance Coverage

 - Getting A Wawanesa Auto Insurance Quote

 - Filing A Claim With Wawanesa Auto Insurance